I am a playwright, director, historian, lyricist and freelance writer living and working in Shakespeare’s Stratford.

 In 2016 I was commissioned by The Worshipful Company of Bakers to write a dinner play to commemorate the 350th anniversary of The Great Fire of London.
 The resulting play, The Great Fire of London Remembered: An Evening with Samuel Pepys was performed, for five nights, at The Baker’s Hall in the City of London.

-Last year, The Bird of Prey Theatre Company, with Trinity Players – Holy Trinity’s own theatre company – performed October 1917, which included six original songs, co-written with composer Matt Leonard Price.
+In 2017, The Bird of Prey Theatre Company, with Trinity Players performed my piece October 1917, which included six original songs, co-written with composer Matt Leonard Price.

 There were two new projects in October and November 2018.
-The first was a new visual radio play by Kathleen O’Neil called The Ghost of the Fairy Queen, produced at the Dirty Duck on Sunday October 28th.
-And in November, on the 25th, we performed a cantata for three singers and a narrator, simply called 1918 – A Cantata, again at the Duck.
+The first was a new visual radio play by Kathleen O’Neil called The Ghost of the Fairy Queen, produced and directed by me at the Dirty Duck on Sunday October 28th.
+And in November, on the 25th, we performed 1918 – A Cantata, written for three singers and a narrator, again at the Duck.
 The words were mine, with the music composed by Matt Leonard Price.
-The cantata looks at the last days and hours of the First World War.

 I love jazz, and have been something of a chronicler of the music over the years, and was lucky enough to have been around to see such greats as Duke Ellington, Count Basie, Woody Herman, Stan Kenton, Ben Webster, Coleman Hawkins, and the explosion of British modern jazz of the 1960s.